We received a question about treatment of keratoconus in people with Down syndrome.

 - Soft contact lenses are usually not sufficient to treat keratoconus.
 Hard lenses or specialty lenses that combine features of hard and soft lenses are more effective options.

-- A newer procedure called corneal cross-linking
+- A procedure called corneal cross-linking

 - This is a nonsurgical procedure that strengthens the thinning cornea.